svichas/essentials.css/README.md

 ## Why essentials.css
-Essentials.css is a simple & minimal CSS frame work.
+Essentials.css is a simple & minimal CSS framework.
 It includes <a href="https://necolas.github.io/normalize.css/">Normalize.css</a> for rendering all elements more consistently and in line with modern standards.
 Also essentials.css is a light-weight framework and about 20 KB when minified.

 ## Installation